 Restore Illinois Information

 As of June 26, the Village of Lincolnwood, along with the rest of the Northeast Region, has moved to Phase 4 of the Restore Illinois Plan.
+Mitigation measures were put into place on October 28.
+The Cook Department of Public Health put together an FAQs guide about the Mitigation order which can be accessed by clicking here.
 For more information related to the guidelines for specific businesses and industries, please review the Restore Illinois Phase 4 Guidelines page here.

 Resources for Information and Updates